QTM 201Am I Actually a Christian?

-This file is for the person who checks "Christian" on a medical form but hasn't checked the reality of that claim in years.
+Am I actually a Christian?
+This paper is for the person who checks "Christian" on a form but has not really looked at whether that is true in years.

 Maybe you grew up in the pews.
 You know the words to the hymns.
 You are a good citizen, you pay your taxes, and you believe in God.
 You assume that because your parents were Christians, or because you were baptized as a baby, you are "safe."

-But in logic, there is a massive difference between a Label and a State of Being.
+But there is a big difference between a label and actually being something.
 Putting a "Ferrari" sticker on a Ford Focus does not change the engine.
 Wearing a jersey does not make you a player on the team.

-This audit is not about guilt.
-It is about Verification.
+This is not about guilt.
+It is about being sure.
 In a court of law, hearsay is not evidence.
 You need proof.
-The goal of this paper is simple: To ensure that when you face the Final Judgment, your defense actually holds up.
+The goal of this paper is simple: So that when you face the Final Judgment, your standing before God actually holds up.

-Before we can determine if you are a Christian, we have to establish the ground rules of the System.
-The fundamental question isn't "Do you believe God exists?"
-The fundamental question is "Who is the Admin?"
+Before we can say if you are a Christian, we have to be clear about the ground rules.
+The main question is not "Do you believe God exists?"
+The main question is "Who is in charge?"

-Many people view God as a Consultant.
-They are open to His advice, provided it aligns with what they already want to do.
-But the moment the Consultant suggests something they dislike, they fire Him.
+Many people treat God like an advisor.
+They are open to His advice as long as it matches what they already want to do.
+But the moment He suggests something they do not like, they ignore Him.

 1.1 The Student's Honest Rebellion